rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/delete-delete-key-pair-os-keypairs-keypair-name.rst

     DELETE /os-keypairs/{keypair_name}

+Deletes the specified key pair.

 This operation deletes the specified key pair.
-A return code of ``HTTP 202`` indicates success.
+A return code of 202 indicates success.